 Cardiologists Still Skeptical:

-In this study, you would have needed to treat 12 people with EDTA chelation to prevent one heart attack after five years.
-The authors state: “This compares with the 5-year NNT of 16 for statin therapy for secondary prevention.”
-Put another way, EDTA chelation outperformed statins because fewer people needed to receive treatment to achieve a desirable outcome.
+In the TACT study, you would have needed to treat 12 people with EDTA chelation to prevent one heart attack after five years.
+The authors state:

 If a new medication were developed by a pharmaceutical company that could reduce the risk of a heart attack or stroke, especially in high-risk populations (like those with diabetes), the cardiology community would be jumping for joy.
 We would likely see commercials on television to “ask your doctor if EDTA chelation therapy is right for you.”

 But EDTA is not a new drug.
 It has been used in medicine since the 1950s to treat both mercury and lead poisoning.
 That’s why the cost of the “drug” is actually very low.
 It is no longer under patent.
-But treatment in a clinic can be pricey.
-One infusion can cost over $100 and some clinicians recommend up to 30 infusions over 12 to 16 weeks for a total cost of several thousands of dollars that insurance may not cover.

-How Safe is EDTA Chelation Therapy?
+How Safe Is EDTA Chelation Therapy?

 Mainstream medicine has been quite concerned about safety of EDTA chelation.
 Cardiologists have warned about kidney damage, low blood pressure and low calcium levels.